Opening an RDSP

 The spouse or common-law partner is not eligible for this measure if they are living apart from the individual due to a breakdown in their marriage or partnership.

-The QFM measure cannot be used if the beneficiary is currently the individual of an existing RDSP or if a qualifying person is authorized to act on behalf of the individual.
+The QFM measure cannot be used if the individual is already the beneficiary of an RDSP (except if the holder is a QFM who acquired rights as a successor holder) or if a qualifying person is authorized to act on behalf of the individual.

 A QFM can open an RDSP for the beneficiary and become a holder if, after reasonable inquiry, it is the opinion of the RDSP issuer, that an adult individual’s contractual competency to enter into a plan is in doubt.